The media controller is a function block that allows you to use your app as a universal remote!

 To add a command to the button list, highlight the command to the left and then click on the + button to add the command to the list.

-Existing entries can be deleted and moved up and down in the list order.
-If you have used one of the AQ1 to AQ26 outputs you can define a value or let the keypad define the value using the <v> entry.
+Existing entries can be deleted and moved up and down in the list order using the control buttons between the left and right panels.
+Hovering the mouse over each will say what each one is for.
+If you have used one of the AQ1 to AQ26 outputs you can define a value or let the numeric keypad define the value using the <v> entry.

-The column pulse shows you how long this command is sent for.
-If you put a 0 in this field the command will be permanently set.
+The column “Pulse [ms]” defines how long this command is sent for.
+If you put a 0 in this field the command will be permanently set for the duration the button is pressed, any other values defines it as a set time each time the button.

 Using the delay function and having different pulse lengths you can set up sequences for controlling your media equipment just like you would when using a remote by hand.